Fractonic solids: Crystal-dipole hydrodynamics

-The constitutive relations for p-wave and s-wave phases additionally depend on $f^{I}_{~J}=\dow p/\dow\xi_{I}^{~J}$.
-Following through the second law analysis, we find that the crystal-dipole current in the p-wave phase gets a superflow contribution $J^{\mu I}\sim f^{IJ} e_J^\mu$ while the monopole current remains the same.
-Whereas, in the s-wave phase, the monopole current also gets a superflow contribution $J^\mu \sim -\nabla_\nu\!\lb f^{IJ}e_J^\nu\rb e_I^\mu$.
-We also find Josephson equations for the respective Goldstones, $u^\mu \xi_{I\mu} \sim \mu_I$ and $v^\mu\xi_\mu\sim\mu/(u\cdot v)$.
-The details of the constitutive relations appear in the appendix.
 The fluid sound and crystal phonon/diffusion modes remain unaffected in these phases.
 Whereas, the subdiffusive mode \eqref{eq:subdiff} is affected qualitatively similarly to spatial-dipole superfluids without energy-momentum conservation~\cite{Stahl:2023prt}.
 In the s-wave phase, the subdiffusive mode gets replaced by a magnon-like propagating mode $\omega\sim\pm k^2$.
-In the p-wave phase, however, it is replaced by a transverse diffusion mode $\omega=-ik^2$ and two longitudinal diffusion modes $\omega\sim -ik^2$ or magnon-like modes $\omega \sim\pm k^2$ depending on the parameters of the model.
-The details are included in a supplementary Mathematica notebook.
+In the p-wave phase, however, it is replaced by a transverse diffusion mode $\omega\sim-ik^2$ and either two longitudinal diffusion modes $\omega\sim -ik^2$ or magnon-like modes $\omega \sim\pm k^2$ depending on the parameters of the model.
+The details are included in a supplementary Mathematica notebook~\cite{nb-hydro}.

 This spectrum is quite different from the analogous momentum-conserving phases with spatial-dipole symmetry.
 For instance, the fluid sound mode in the spatial-dipole p-wave phase shows magnon-like dispersion.
+See a detailed comparison of the mode spectrum in \cref{tab:modes}.
 Furthermore, the spatial-dipole p-wave phase does not admit any states with nonzero fluid velocity, while such states are unstable in the spatial-dipole s-wave phase~\cite{Gromov:2020yoc, Grosvenor:2021rrt, Jain:2023nbf, Armas:2023ouk, Jain:2024kri}.
 One the other hand, finite velocity states are automatically stable in our models on account of boost symmetry \footnote{There will still be finite wavevector instabilities that usually appear in relativistic hydrodynamics and may be treated using similar techniques.}.